 I started getting migraines at 18 and have had them off and on all my adult years.
 Unfortunately, migraines are hereditary on my mom’s side of the family.
 Two years ago, almost to the day of this post, I had an excruciating migraine.
 It lasted a couple of days, and I thought my head would explode.
 After this came the dreaded migraine hangover.
-It’s a strange feeling–you can’t get your thoughts together, and everything moves in slow motion and blurry vision.
+It’s a strange feeling–you can’t get your thoughts together, and everything moves in slow motion with blurry vision.
 The dull headache is present–which can and did last several days.

 Two weeks later, it happened again, but this time it didn’t go away.
 This unwelcomed guest stayed for 15 months.
 Yeah, I know.
 Just, wow.
 After two or three weeks, I finally went to the doctor.
 Important note here, I am allergic or uber-sensitive to most medications.
 So, Excedrin Migraine or Tylenol were my only options for pain.

 I went through various tests, medications, and other care: CT scan, MRI, sleep study, (don’t get me started on that one.
 UGH!) chiropractic care, muscle manipulation by a second chiropractor.
-Two doctors informed me that taking Excedrin Migraine or Tylenol every day would trigger migraines, and I would have to limit my use to nine times a month.
+Two doctors informed me that taking Excedrin Migraine or Tylenol every day would begin triggering migraines, and I would have to limit my use to nine times a month.
 I was beside myself.

 I’m allergic to migraine meds, so they suggested antidepressants, of which I am also allergic.
 Next, we tried Topamax one a day for a week, then two, then three, then four.
 I felt like I had dementia.
 I couldn’t remember anything.
 I had problems finding words.
 I didn’t make sense.
 The frustration turned to irritation, with a change in my personality.
 I had to ween myself off of it.
 Unfortunately, it took another four weeks to do so, going backward in the prescribed doses.
 Plus, another several weeks to get it entirely out of my system.
 The worst part?
 It didn’t help the migraine.